SA to halt overseas arrivals after bungle

-South Australia has called a halt to granting international travel exemptions on compassionate grounds after SA Health bungled the case of a British woman who arrived on the weekend and tested positive to COVID-19.
+South Australia has called a halt to granting international travel exemptions on compassionate grounds over the bungled case of a woman from Britain who tested positive to COVID-19.

+SA has also backed the introduction of nationally consistent guidelines to handle the arrival and transfer of people from overseas after the woman landed in Adelaide on Sunday and was forced to present herself to authorities when no health officials were there to meet her.

-Premier Steven Marshall says he wants to get to the bottom of the problem, which resulted in the woman presenting herself to authorities on arrival in Adelaide rather than being met by health officials, before allowing any further international travellers into SA in such circumstances.
+Premier Steven Marshall says he wants to ensure more secure arrangements are in place before allowing any further international travellers into SA in such circumstances.

 “I don’t think we should be granting any further exemptions for overseas travel to South Australia until we’ve ironed out this administrative error,” Mr Marshall said on Thursday.